-In this paper, we define \textit{livestream malicious selling} as `streamers leveraging unbalanced power and information to deceive or manipulate viewers into buying behavior during livestream sessions\footnote{We would like to remind our readers that MOST of the studied streamers' selling strategies and tactics are totally normal and legal.
-We did not report those in our paper analyses as our research questions focus on the malicious selling strategy.
-But the readers should not be misled or biased by our findings to think negatively of all the platforms or steamers.} We conducted a two-fold research project to understand malicious selling in livestream shopping.
-The first study was to explore malicious selling strategies in livestream shopping and how platform designs mediate these strategies, through qualitative analysis of 40 sampled livestream shopping sessions from two top platforms in China --- Taobao and Douyin.
-The second study was to provide the viewers' perspective of malicious selling strategies, through a semi-structured interview study with 13 participants who had shopping experiences on livestream platforms in China.
+This research defined \textit{livestream malicious selling} as streamers leveraging unbalanced power and information to deceive, coerce, or manipulate viewers into buying behavior that is against viewers' best interests during livestream sessions.
+To understand malicious selling on livestream shopping platforms, we ask three research quesstions. \textbf{RQ1:} What malicious selling strategies are used by streamers on livestream shopping platforms? \textbf{RQ2:} How do platform designs mediate these malicious selling strategies? \textbf{RQ3:} How do viewers perceive (i.e., awareness and attitude) and react to these malicious selling strategies?

+We conducted a two-fold research study.
+The first study explored malicious selling strategies during livestream shopping and how platform designs mediated these strategies, through a qualitative analysis of 40 livestream shopping sessions from two of the top livestreaming platforms in China, i.e., Taobao and TikTok.
+The second study sought to provide viewers' perspectives about malicious selling strategies through semi-structured interviews with 13 participants who had shopping experiences on livestreaming platforms in China.

-We identified three types of malicious selling strategies: Compulsive, Restrictive and Designing.
-They included 16 sub-category strategies, among which nine malicious strategies are amplified by platforms' designs.
+From the first study, we identified 16 malicious selling strategies and categorized them into four categories (i.e., Restrictive, Deceptive, Covert, and Asymmetric) that were defined by Mathur and colleagues~\cite{mathur2019dark}.
+Among the 16 malicious selling strategies, nine malicious strategies were amplified by platforms' designs.
 The interview study revealed that some participants were not aware of the malicious selling strategies or designs.
-For other participants, even though they were aware of malicious selling, they were generally tolerant of these strategies and designs.
-Participants also reported that they were faced with challenges to defend against malicious selling due to the loosely-regulated and very individualized streamer's stream practices, and some system designs worsen the situation.
-Based on these findings, we discuss policy and design implications to counter malicious selling in livestream shopping.
+For other participants, even though they were aware of malicious selling practises, they developed multiple ways to adapt to, or push back against, these strategies and designs.
+Participants also reported that they were faced with challenges when defending against malicious selling due to loosely-regulated and individualized streaming practices, and some system designs worsened the situation.
+Based on these findings, we discuss policy and design implications to counter malicious selling on livestream platforms.